Vicondrus/vicondrus.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper <a href="https://arxiv.org/abs/2412.12471">Hints Help Finding and Fixing Bugs Differently in Python and Text-based Program Representations got accepted at ICSE 2025!
+Our paper <a href="https://arxiv.org/abs/2412.12471">Hints Help Finding and Fixing Bugs Differently in Python and Text-based Program Representations</a> got accepted at ICSE 2025!